-Several of the circuit packs required to migrate from CS 1000 or Meridian 1 to Device Adapter have two vintages: E5 and E6.
-These packs are identical, except that E5 uses a leaded solder, and E6 uses a lead-free solder.
-The lead-free version is still available, but the leaded version is no longer manufactured.
-Either E5 or E6 can be used.
+Several of the circuit packs required to migrate from CS 1000 or Meridian 1 to Device Adapter have two vintages - E5 and E6.
+These packs are identical except that E5 uses a leaded solder and E6 uses a lead-free solder.
+The lead-free version is still available, but the leaded version is not manufactured, so E5 or E6 can be used.